-Figure 30 shows the filter transfer function for a gaussian lowpass filter with σ = 0.7, combined with a USM filter with Radius = 1 and Amount = 2 (R1A2G07).
+Figure 30 shows the transfer function of a filter with a $\underline{\sigma} = 0.7$ gaussian LPF + sharpening with Radius = 1 and Amount = 2 (R1A2G07).

 Figure 30.
-Filter transfer function for σ = 0.7, R1A2.
-A first approximation to a tradeoff between optimizing SNRi and Edge SNRi.
+Filter transfer function for $\sigma = 0.7$, R1A2.
+An approximate tradeoff between optimizing SNRi and Edge SNRi.

-This transfer function approximates the edge matched filter in Figure 28.
+This transfer function approximates the edge matched filter in Figure 29.
 The matched filter can be realized by combining a standard lowpass filter (Bessel, Butterworth, etc.) with standard sharpening or unsharp masking (USM).
 Details for realizing this filter are beyond the scope of this paper.